About Hope Cottage

 Leslie Clay has worked for Dallas area non profits since 2000.
 Prior to her position at Hope Cottage, she served as the Director of Community Development for Literacy Instruction for Texas (LIFT) and has experience in both program and development work with the Crohns & Colitis Foundation of North Texas and the National Kidney Foundation Serving North Texas.
 Ms. Clay received a BA from Stephens College and her Masters in Liberal Arts from Southern Methodist University.
 She manages fundraising, grant writing, marketing, public relations, communications, event planning and donor relations for the organization.
 She joined Hope Cottage in August 2009.

-Julie Hames, LBSW Infant Adoption Director
+Julie Hames, LBSW Director of Programs

 Julie Hames earned her B.S. in Social Work from the University of North Texas.
 Prior to joining Hope Cottage full time in October 2012, Julie served for five years as a trainer with the Infant Adoption Awareness Training Initiative through Hope Cottage.
 Julie has over 18 years of diversified social work experience working with children and families.
 She provides counseling and support to adopting families in the infant and embryo adoption program.
+As Director of Programs, Julie is responsible for the oversight and management of all agency programming and client services.

 Meredith Bomkamp, LBSW, LCPAA Foster to Adopt Coordinator